 Step-by-Step Instructions

-- Pour the mixture into ramekins or glasses, leaving about 1/2 inch at the top.
-Chill in the fridge for at least 4 hours, or until set.
+Pour the mixture evenly into ramekins or glasses, leaving about a half inch of room at the top for the passionfruit topping.
+Transfer them to the refrigerator and chill for at least four hours, or until fully set, though overnight is even better if you have the time.

-- Once set, spoon passionfruit pulp over the top of each panna cotta and serve chilled.
+Once the panna cotta has set, spoon the passionfruit pulp generously over the top of each one and serve chilled, straight from the refrigerator for the best texture and flavor.

 Can I make this dairy-free?

-Yes!
-Use full-fat canned coconut milk instead of cream and milk.
-It’ll still be silky with a tropical note that pairs beautifully with passionfruit.
+Yes.
+Use full-fat canned coconut milk in place of the cream and milk.
+It will still set up silky and smooth, with a tropical note that pairs beautifully with the passionfruit.

 Where can I find passionfruit pulp?